“Am I going on a date with who?

 10 Embarrassing German Conversation Mistakes to Learn to Avoid

 We’ll look at several situations that could be complicated by German conversation mistakes.
-To see some of these expressions used by native German speakers, in their proper contexts, try FluentU.

 1. Wait, I Thought We Were Just Friends?